 Your online presence acts like a spotlight, so you want to be as interesting and engaging as possible.
 Highlighting new features and products as the core of your social media campaigns will present your brand in the best possible light.

 Post with relevance!
-Remember that one of the top reasons why people lose interest in a brands is because they post online too frequently, without relevance.
+Remember that one of the top reasons why people lose interest in a brand is because they post online too frequently, without relevance.

 15. Advertise directly to your target audience